 Relating styles of music to events, fashion and food of the past helps students realize that much of the traditional piano repertoire was written by once living, breathing human beings!

-Here are four, colorful infographics that will get your students thinking about and appreciating centuries of styles and legendary composers.
+Here are four, colorful infographics (PDF files) that will get your students thinking about and appreciating centuries of styles and legendary composers.

-Each style period infographic features information about what it was like back in the day–an overview of the music and composers along with a peek at parallel events and the lifestyle of the times.
+Each of the four style period infographics features information about what it was like back in the day–an overview of the music and composers along with a peek at parallel events and the lifestyle of the times.